Walheimat/wal-emacs/README.md

         						 "--print-config" ".eslintrc"))))
             (eq exitcode 0)))

-2. Switch between TS and TSLINT
+2. Switch Between Language Server and TSLint

-    This is not good code, but lsp doesn't play nice with tslint.
+    This is not good code, but `lsp` doesn't play nice with `tslint`.

         (defun switch-to-tslint ()
           (lsp-disconnect)